Userctrl-HQ/userctrl-blog/content/post/shopify-setup.md

     * How does userctrl comply with GDPR, privacy and other regulations?
     * Will userctrl slow down my Shopify store?
 * Conclusion

+**What is userctrl?**

+Userctrl monitors user behaviors on your store and thus allows you to tweak the offers/discounts that are displayed to users so you may get a better Conversion rate.

+With userctrl, you will know your customer’s data and personalize the way you entice them into becoming a paying customer.

+You’ll be able to track what your target audience is doing on your Shopify store and what each of those visitors are interested in.
+The actionable analytics will help you make informed decisions and boost conversions for your online Shopify store.